CitrineInformatics/community-tools/web_ui_examples/06_machine_learning.md

 ![ML config](fig/51_ml_config.png "ML config")

 It is helpful to expand the description ("Show More") and read about the various parameters on this page.
-Down below, each property has its Descriptor Type (Categorical, Real, Organic, Inorganic, Alloy), Parameter Type (Input, Output, Latent variable, Ignore), and Values listed.
+On the bottom of that page, each property is listed with its **Descriptor Type** (Categorical, Real, Organic, Inorganic, Alloy), **Parameter Type** (Input, Output, Latent variable, Ignore), and **Values**.
 If you would like to change a setting, click "edit" next to the corresponding property.
-We'll do this for "Property Crystallinity" because we want it as an Input rather than Output.
+We'll edit "Property Crystallinity" because we want it as an Input rather than an Output.

 ![Set columns](fig/52_set_col_types.png "Set columns")

 The above menu will open up, allowing you to change the Variable Type to "Input."
 Depending on the Descriptor Type, this menu will show different options. *Categorical* descriptors will have all the categories listed for you to include (all are included by default), while *Real* descriptors will have a range of values for you to include.
-When you're all done—the other properties are fine, though you should always check each one—click "Okay" to collapse the menu, and finally "Save" at the very top.
+When you're all done—the other properties are fine, though it's a good idea to check each one—click "Okay" to collapse the menu, and finally **Save** at the very top.

 ## Model training
 "Training" is the term that refers to a ML model learning the relationships in the data given.
 Blue progress bars will display at the top of your screen indicating which step it's currently on.